mcfnord/rml/src/busto.md

 The explanations offered by the witnesses for the office’s prosecutorial misconduct reversals included the following.

-I The appellate courts are more frequently deciding prosecutorial misconduct cases now and giving more credence to misconduct allegations.
+<ul><li>The appellate courts are more frequently deciding prosecutorial misconduct cases
+now and giving more credence to misconduct allegations.

-I Much of the conduct that has been reversed has been accepted for a long period of time; and, when one case is reversed. a long string of cases involving the same type of conduct or
+<li>Much of the conduct that has been reversed has been accepted for a long period of
+time; and, when one case is reversed. a long string of cases involving the same type of conduct or

-55 Witnesses pointed out some inaccuracies in the table of cases, ta, it included cases that preceded the Lindquist administration; and, in one instance, a listed case was out of Thurston County and not tried by the listed DPA. form of argument are overturned, a.
-3., cases involving the use of PowerPoint in closing argument were overturned when one ruling made new law or clarified existing law.

-I According to Judge Sorenson, the four pages of prosecutorial misconduct cases attached to the Merrival Complaint indicate an office dealing with a lot of crime and serious cases.
+<li>According to Judge Sorenson, the four pages of prosecutorial misconduct cases
+attached to the Merrival Complaint indicate an office dealing with a lot of crime and serious cases.
 One witness said that the PCPAO prosecutes more felonies and misdemeanors than the AG’s office or King County.
-So, many cases end up in front of Division II and the risk of a negative ruling is higher.
+So, many cases end up in front of Division II and the risk of a negative ruling is higher.</ul>

 Witnesses said that continuing legal education classes on the appellate rulings are put on by various providers, including WAPA.
 In addition, the PCPAO leadership in both the Civil and